 b) Pay tax electronically.

-Commissioner will require satisfactory reasons for failure to comply with electronic tax system.
+Commissioner will require satisfactory reasons for failure to comply with the electronic tax system.
 The taxpayer must submit the reasons in writing within 14 days.
 Failure to provide satisfactory reasons attracts a penalty of kshs 100,000.

 8) Failure to Appear Before Commissioner

 Sometimes, the Commissioner summons taxpayers to appear for questioning on various aspects.
-Some taxpayers appear while others fail to appear.
+Some taxpayers appear, while others fail to appear.
 Failure to appear before the Commissioner when summoned attracts the following penalties:

 a.
 Kshs 10,000 for an individual taxpayer.